 The regulatory environment - in areas such as spectrum policy - has evolved to meet the demand for private 5G networks, including in Germany, France, the UK, Japan, and the US.
 Many large industrial firms in Germany, for instance, have already applied for local 5G licenses and are rolling out private networks.
 In November 2020, Bundesnetzagentur (BNetzA) - the German telecoms regulator - announced that it had received 93 applications over the course of the year for the 3.7 GHz-3.8 GHz spectrum set aside for private 5G networks and had granted 88 licenses.
-These include companies across sectors, including automakers Audi and Mercedes Benz, chemicals manufacturer Evonik Industries, and power grid and gas network operator Netz Leipzig GmbH.5 factory in Stuttgart-Feuerbach.
+These include companies across sectors, including automakers Audi and Mercedes Benz, chemicals manufacturer Evonik Industries, and power grid and gas network operator Netz Leipzig GmbH.

+Bosch, for instance, has rolled out a private 5G network (also referred to as a "campus network") at its main Germany factory in Stuttgart-Feuerbach.
 The goal is to run critical industrial applications that require high levels of precision and safety.
 The private 5G network provides Bosch with ubiquitous coverage at the plant, the ability to tailor the network according to the requirements of various applications, and the ability to benefit from 5G's high reliability, low latency, and faster data transfer rates - all while maintaining complete sovereignty over data.
-"Campus networks give us control - over what happens in the factory and over how data is transferred both within and beyond the factory walls," says Dr. Michael Bolle, member of the board and CDO/ CTO at Bosch.
+"Campus networks give us control - over what happens in the factory and over how data is transferred both within and beyond the factory walls," says Dr. Michael Bolle, member of the board and CDO/CTO at Bosch.
 Bosch views private 5G networks as a critical building block of its Industry 4.0 strategy and plans to roll them out progressively across all its 250 plants worldwide.6